What are overdenture?

 A denture that is held in the mouth using implants is called an implant retained denture or an OVERDENTURE.
-Overdenture functions like natural teeth and provides up to 100% chewing function.
+Overdentures function like natural teeth and provide up to 100% chewing function.
 It is the next best thing to a mouth full of real teeth.
-Overdenture give you the confidence you need to speak, laugh, and eat without fear of embarrassing incidents such as denture moving or slipping out.
+The overdenture treatment gives you the confidence to speak, laugh, and eat without fear of embarrassing incidents such as dentures moving or slipping out.

 Traditional dentures stay in place by forming a seal with the gums.
 In contrast, overdentures function like implants.
 Permanent implants in the jaw keep overdentures firmly attached to the gums, removing the need for additional adhesives.
 Basic dentures often cause irritation and are prone to popping out of the mouth.